mtcberlin/epo.tip.piznet/README.md

+# EPO Technology Intelligence Platform
-# Patent Knowledge Forum 2024 - Regional Patent Analysis with PATSTAT
+# at Patent Knowledge Forum 2024, 12/04/2024
+# Regional Patent Analysis with PATSTAT
+# Fun with Class

 This repository contains the Jupyter Notebook and associated resources for a short 10min presentaion at the **EPO - Patent Knowledge Forum 2024**.